oowekyala/intellij-javacc/README.md

   * Detection of all JavaCC errors as you type

 ##### JJTree code insight
-  * Link productions and JJTree node descriptors to their corresponding node class
+  * Link JJTree node descriptors to their corresponding node class, and vice-versa
   * Highlighting of the node scope of a node annotation
   * Jump to partial declarations when they exist